By Caleb Burggraaf firstname.lastname@example.org

 “You start loving it a lot more than you did before because you were walking on egg shells,” he said.
 “You don’t have to look over your shoulder wondering if your good enough.”

-Gerald said the pressure wasn’t completely gone, but after playing several years in the minors, he came into the independent leagues as a veteran player that was sought after.
+Gerald said the pressure wasn’t completely gone, but after playing several years in the minors, he came into the independent leagues as a veteran player who was sought after.

 “They are always looking at the waiver wire in independent baseball,” he said.
 “If you were a veteran, and I was a veteran from the start, you become basically like the top guy, because you only get so many of those guys.”